MED0001176356 This website contains imagery which is only suitable for audiences 18+.

 Your Second Consultation

-You will then see Dr Broadhurst for a second face-to-face consultation at our Brisbane, Sunshine Coast, Hervey Bay or Bundaberg locations, depending on which area is closest to you.
+You will then see Dr Broadhurst for a second face-to-face consultation at our Brisbane, Sunshine Coast, Hervey Bay, or Bundaberg locations, depending on which area is closest to you.

-This appointment ensure you completely understand the procedure and gives you a chance to ask any further questions.
+This appointment ensures that you completely understand the procedure and gives you a chance to ask any further questions.
+Dr Broadhurst can help provide informed answers about breast surgery and address any concerns you may have.

 Procedure